-And, next weekend will commemorate the 49th anniversary of Humanae Vitae, the encyclical written by Pope Paul VI that reinforced the Church’s teachings on marital love (sex!), responsible parenthood (more on that later), and the continued rejection of contraception and abortion (more on those too!).
+Today is the 48th anniversary of Humanae Vitae, the encyclical written by Pope Paul VI that reinforced the Church’s teachings on marital love (sex!), responsible parenthood (more on that later), and the continued rejection of contraception and abortion (more on those too!).

-To celebrate all of the above, I’ve compiled a list of some of the best resources for you to check out throughout the week — and to share!
-Some of these teachings — the ones on marital love, responsible parenthood and contraception — are some of the most ignored of the Church.
+Below are some of the best resources for you to check out throughout this week — and please share ’em too!
+Some of these teachings — the ones on marital love, responsible parenthood and contraception — are some of the most ignored of our Church.

 And I believe that’s because of misunderstanding and miscommunication, not simply because people truly don’t agree with these teachings.